11.3 Terms/rights attached to Equity shares:

 The Company is exposed to fluctuations in foreign currency exchange rates where transaction references more than one currency and/or where assets/liabilities are denominated in a currency other than the functional currency of the Company.

 Exposures on foreign currency are managed through a hedging policy, which is reviewed periodically by the management.
 The Company usually enters into forward exchange contracts progressively based on their maturity to hedge the effects of movements in foreign currency exchange rates individually on assets and liabilities.
-The sources of foreign exchange risk for the Company are trade receivables, trade payables for imported materials & capital goods as well as foreign currency denominated borrowings.
+The sources of foreign exchange risk for the Company are trade receivables, trade payables for imported materials and capital goods as well as foreign currency denominated borrowings.
 The policy of the Company is to determine on a regular basis what portion of the foreign exchange risk are to be hedged through forward exchange contracts.

 The Company uses forward contracts to mitigate the risks associated with foreign currency fluctuations.
 The Company does not enter into any forward contracts which are intended for trading or speculative purposes.